 NB: After nine months of general use, the LED display on our Camlynx receiver failed to function.
 We were later told this was a common fault and would be rectified in future production.

 Where this unit really scores above the competition is its use of a frequency range that is licensed and protected internationally.
 With shooting on the continent, the Middle East and America; there is now no need to hire in an RF system with the locally licensed frequencies.
 We have been using the system in many and varied environments and durability has not been an issue.

-NOTE: As of January 2010, we were informed by Ricsonix that production of this particular model has stopped and we advise anyone who is interested in the Camlynx system to contact Ricsonix directly.
+Again, of January 2010, we were informed by Ricsonix that production of this particular model has stopped and we advise anyone who is interested in the Camlynx system to contact Ricsonix directly.

 You can read some more in-depth reviews on XDCAM products by choosing from the review links below.

 "You can also read interviews Stewart has done for "The Producer magazine".